memfault/interrupt/_drafts/zero-to-main-2.md

 differently, and some programs have more or less segments.

 Since they are not standardized, those things need to be specified somewhere in our project.
-In the case of projects linked with a Unix-`ld` like, that somewhere is the linker script.
+In the case of projects linked with a Unix-`ld`-like tool, that somewhere is the linker script.

 Once again, we will use our simple "minimal" program, available [on